 Difference Between Money Market vs Capital Market

-- Primary Market: Primary market is the one in which newly issued securities are subscribed by the public.
+- Primary Market: The primary market is the one in which newly issued securities are subscribed by the public.
 It is also called as IPO Market.
 Primary Market also includes the issue of further capital by companies whose shares are already listed on stock exchanges.
-There are different types of intermediaries which operate in this market in order to assist in completing transactions.
-Some of the critical intermediaries are Merchant Bankers, Brokers, Debenture Trustee, Bankers, Portfolio Managers, Registrar to Issue, Share Transfer Agents etc. All of these intermediaries are regulated by SEBI.
+There are different types of intermediaries that operate in this market in order to assist in completing transactions.
+Some of the critical intermediaries are Merchant Bankers, Brokers, Debenture Trustee, Bankers, Portfolio Managers, Registrar to Issue, Share Transfer Agents, etc. All of these intermediaries are regulated by SEBI.

 Money Market is characterized by two segments:

 - Organized Segment: Organised Money Market is subject to tight control by the Reserve Bank of India.
 They function under fairly rigid and complex rules.
 Some of the participants of organized money market are Banks, NBC’s, and Co-operative Societies, etc.

 - Unorganized Segment: Unorganised Segment is primarily used by borrowers who are not able to get credit from the organized money market.
 Unorganized Money Market has comparatively flexible terms, informal procedures, and higher interest rate for borrowers etc. Some of the participants of the unorganized money market are Money Lenders, Nidhi Company, Chit Fund Company etc.